ehorvat1/NES-MEP-Reader/README.md

   **12 Aprl 2024, Fixed reading from table BT23 resulting in wrong "Export Reactive Arh L1L2L3"....thanks to Hubert**

-  **24 Mai 2024, Only as compiled firmware in binary section: A version on "steroids" reading MEP port every second.
+  **24 Mai 2024, Only as compiled firmware in ESP32-binaries section: A version on "steroids" reading MEP port every second.
 Short tests did show no problems, but (as for whole project): use at own risk**

 **Please Note: For MQTT I could only test payloads "raw (2 Sek.)", "raw (10 Sek.)" and "HomeAssistant" .**